 - the resources and materials used to develop trainings are based on current and evidences-based materials of an acceptable international standard

 Who can be an Education Provider?

-Any organisation or individual that provides training in the drug demand reduction field can become an Education Provider.
+Any organisation that provides training in the drug demand reduction field can become an Education Provider.
 They may include the following: